AgoraIO-Community/Example-UIKit-SceneKit/Streaming an ARKit Session with Agora.md

     didRender buffer: CVPixelBuffer, with time: CMTime,
     using rawBuffer: CVPixelBuffer
   ) {
+    // Create a new AgoraVideoFrame
     let videoFrame = AgoraVideoFrame()
-    videoFrame.format = 12
+    videoFrame.format = 12 // format 12 means iOS texture (CVPixelBufferRef)
-    videoFrame.textureBuf = buffer
-    videoFrame.time = time

-    self.agoraView?.agkit.pushExternalVideoFrame(videoFrame)
+    videoFrame.textureBuf = buffer // set the texture buffer to our CVPixelBuffer videoFrame.time = time // assign the timestamp

+    // Push the AgoraVideoFrame to the Agora engine self.agoraView?.agkit.pushExternalVideoFrame(videoFrame) }
 }
-}
 ```

-For the format, `12` means that we are using an iOS texture (CVPixelBufferRef).
-The textureBuf is our incoming pixel buffer,a nd time is also provided by the RenderARDelegate method, so add that to the AgoraVideoFrame.

 Then we grab the `AgoraRtcEngineKit` instance through the `AgoraVideoViewer` class, and push the video frame to it.